centreon/centreon-documentation/versioned_docs/version-23.04/developer/developer-broker-mapping.md

 |        1 |      31 | 65567 |

 This event is a Protobuf event so items are not serialized as in BBDO v2 events but using the Protobuf 3 serialization mechanism.
-When BBDO 3 version is used, no more **NEB::AdaptiveHost** events should be sent, instead you should see these ones.
+When BBDO v3 is used, no more **NEB::AdaptiveHost** events should be sent, instead you should see **NEB::PbAdaptiveHost** events.

 The [protobuf message](https://developers.google.com/protocol-buffers/docs/proto3)
 is the following: